 The permit process

-During the permit review process, the applicant and District staff are evaluating the requested withdrawals using groundwater flow models.
-This evaluation allows District staff to simulate site-specific impacts of withdrawals on the Floridan and surficial aquifers, the environment, water bodies with minimum flows and levels (MFLs), as well as the impacts on other permitted water users.
+During the CUP review process, the applicant and District staff evaluate the requested withdrawals using groundwater flow models.
+This evaluation allows District staff to simulate potential site-specific impacts of withdrawals on the Floridan and surficial aquifers, the environment, water bodies with minimum flows and levels (MFLs), as well as potential impacts on other permitted water uses.
 The applicant is working with the Florida Department of Agriculture and Consumer Services and has agreed to meet all best management practices for agricultural operators.
-This includes meeting all state water quality standards.

-Adena Springs Ranch constructed two 4-inch wells on the site of the processing facility.
+The applicant constructed two 4-inch wells on the site of the processing facility.
 Withdrawals that do not exceed any permitting thresholds (e.g., withdrawal exceeding 100,000 gallons per day actual use, withdrawal capacity of 1 million gallons per day) can qualify for a general consumptive use permit by rule.
-The District has authorized construction of two 12-inch wells (with associated monitoring wells) to be used in aquifer performance testing.
+The District authorized construction of two 12-inch wells (with associated monitoring wells) that were constructed and used in aquifer performance testing.
 The 12-inch wells are not active at this time.